 An addition to Minecraft brewing can be found in the Minecraft Bedrock and Education Editions and includes the elemental ingredients below that can cure nausea, weakness, poison, and blindness.

 If you’re excited to venture out from the confines of your mining sanctuary, brewing in Minecraft is a great skill to have.
-Now you’re familiar with the basics, you can experiment with Minecraft brewing recipes to create potions to suit your combat needs.
-Eventually, you’ll be able to take these recipes and start making tipped arrows that’ll make you a master archer.
+Now you’re familiar with the basics and how to make potions in Minecraft, you can experiment with brewing recipes to create potions to suit your combat needs.
+Eventually, you’ll be able to take these recipes and start making tipped arrows that’ll make you a master archer at taking down Minecraft phantoms.